sean-frank/arsenal/README.md

 - **sentry**: interactive and easily adaptive vuln checks and port scans (enforced unobtrusive scans only)
 - **blister**: checks top email, domain, and ip addr blacklistings for a given email, domain, or ip addr
 - **netcheck**: check if ip is within netrange
+- **malvera**: downloadless verification of a URL for potential malicious data

 ## Installation